 Ladle hot water over carrots and salt leaving the 1-inch headspace.

 Remove air bubbles using a bubble remover.

-Clean jar rim with a clean cloth
+Wipe jar rim with a clean cloth.

 Bring pressure to 10 pounds (psi); Pressure can carrots for 25 minutes in pint jars and 30 minutes for quarts.